MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/mixed-reality-remote-rendering-readme.md

 ---
 title: Azure Remote Rendering client library for JavaScript
 keywords: Azure, javascript, SDK, API, @azure/mixed-reality-remote-rendering, remoterendering
-author: ramya-rao-a
+author: FlorianBorn71
-ms.author: ramyar
+ms.author: flborn
-ms.date: 09/21/2021
+ms.date: 08/02/2023
 ms.topic: reference
-ms.technology: azure
 ms.devlang: javascript
-ms.service: azure-remote-rendering
+ms.service: remoterendering
 ---

-# Azure Remote Rendering client library for JavaScript - version 1.0.0-beta.1
+# Azure Remote Rendering client library for JavaScript - version 1.0.0-alpha.20230419.1

 Azure Remote Rendering (ARR) is a service that enables you to render high-quality, interactive 3D content in the cloud and stream it in real time to devices, such as the HoloLens 2.